Hartford Foundation Managed Scholarships: Full List

 The FAFSA (or Free Application for Federal Student Aid) is the first step in applying for scholarships, loans, grants or any type of financial help to pay for college.
 Even if you think you make too much money for financial aid, experts recommend completing the FAFSA.
 The application must be completed each year.
 Complete the FAFSA online.

 Navigating the financial aid process can be confusing.
-This Federal Student Aid website, provided by the U.S. Department of Education, offers tips and information to planning through repaying loans.
+This Federal Student Aid website, provided by the U.S. Department of Education, offers tips and information for planning through repaying loans.

 The U.S. Department of Education oversees the rules that apply to student loans, grants and other requirements for students.